Budibase/website/content/business-apps/templates/near-miss-register-template/index.md

 Many businesses still log incidents using pen and paper.
 Often, this means reporting the incident to the foreman or a HR colleague, who then logs it manually.
 This creates several issues.

 Employees might neglect to report near-misses if they’re unable to contact the responsible person straight away.
-Creating a single gate-keeper for your incident logs can also prevent near-misses from being recorded.
+Creating a single gate-keeper for your incident logs can also prevent relevant information about near-misses from being recorded - or corrective actions carried out.

+Or, they might not take certain types of incidents seriously at all.

 Manually managing incidents also creates excessive admin work.
 This undermines your operational efficiency, by creating avoidable costs.

-Digitalization eliminates all of these problems.
+Digitalization eliminates all of these problems, with a dedicated near miss app being one of the most effective solutions.

 ### What should a near-miss register contain?